DracoZona/DracoZona.github.io/README.md

 # DZ Blogger Profile- Hacker's Den

 A static blog generator with hackerish theme featuring violet/purple, pink, and black color scheme created by DracoZona.
-I created this to automate my blog written using markdown language.
-It is like jekyll, but I did use ruby.
+I created this to automate my blogs written using markdown language.
+I like the idea of jekyll blogs as I have used it before, so it's the same mechanism.

 ## Features